 The IRS Direct Data Exchange

-When you (or a contributor) opts in, the IRS Direct Data Exchange (DDX) pulls 2024 income data straight from the IRS into the FAFSA — no manual entry, no transcription errors.
-The DDX covers AGI, taxes paid, wages from work, and most retirement-contribution add-backs.
+When you (or a contributor) opts in, the IRS Direct Data Exchange (DDX) pulls 2024 income data straight from the IRS into the FAFSA, with no manual entry and no transcription errors.
+The DDX covers AGI, taxes paid, wages from work, and the four untaxed items that come off the return, including the Schedule 1 line 16 plus line 20 retirement deductions.
 It’s the single biggest time-saver in the redesigned form.

 If a contributor didn’t file a 2024 return, they answer “no” to the filing question and the FAFSA prompts them to manually enter income and untaxed-income data instead.
 This is common for low-income households below the filing threshold.